projectsveltos/addon-controller/README.md

 - [Quick Start](https://projectsveltos.github.io/sveltos/quick_start/)

 # What is the Projectsveltos?
 Projectsveltos is mainly a Kubernetes add-on controller that simplifies the deployment and management of add-ons in Kubernetes clusters.
 With Sveltos controller, you can easily automate the deployment process and ensure consistency across your cluster environment.
+Sveltos can deploy raw Kubernetes YAMLs, Helm charts, or Kustomize or any combination of those.

 ## Addon deployment: how it works